Garden Room Permitted Development in Northern Ireland

 - No part of the deck or raised platform is more than 0.3 metres above ground level.

-- The deck or raised platform is not in front of the principal or side elevation of the house that faces onto a road.
+- The deck or raised platform is not located in front of the principal or side elevation of the house that faces a road.

-- If you live in a house within a Conservation Area no part of the deck or raised platform is situated between a wall forming the principal or side elevation and the property boundary.
+- If the property is in a Conservation Area, no part of the deck or raised platform can be situated between the principal or side elevation of the house and the property boundary.

-Note: Any railing, balustrade etc. around a desk or raised platform cannot be more than 2 metres in height from ground level.
+Note: Any railing, balustrade, or other feature around a deck or raised platform cannot exceed 2 metres in height from ground level.

 Source: Ards and North Down Brough Council - Your Home and Planning Permission